Privacy

 What may be collected

-If you make contact, Proof Harbour may collect basic contact details, your message, and any high-level information you choose to provide about your enquiry.
+If you make contact, Proof Harbour may collect basic contact details, your message, and high-level information you choose to provide about your enquiry.

 Why information is used